DariusRDev/ItemRumbleMelodyManiaMod/Readme.md

 4. Implement the desired behavior for the item in the customAction delegate.
 This could involve adding or subtracting from the player's score, triggering animations, or any other game effects.
 5. If `itemActions` does not have the desired Effect implement it in `ItemActions.cs`
 6. Generate spawn Probabilities using the Excel sheet.
 (Scroll down to see generated C# Code)

+### Balancing
+In this mod for Melody Mania, I've introduced an innovative feature known as "rubberbanding" to enhance the gameplay experience, particularly for players of different skill levels.

+Rubberbanding is a dynamic game mechanic that adjusts the difficulty based on the player's performance.
+It aims to level the playing field and ensure everyone can enjoy the game, whether you're a seasoned singer or a beginner.

+The spawn chance of items in Melody Mania depends on your current score distance to the player in the first place.

+To change balancing, edit the Excel file and copy the Generated Code to Items.cs

 # Acknowledgements